golgoth/url-shortener/README.md

 To help with scalability and lower the costs of DynamoDB, and make the calls faster, a redis cache is introduced as a first storage layer for the service.

 Note:
-- If Java was choosen for developing the application, DAX, the dynamodb cache system could have been used easily to provide this cache layer.
+- If Java was chosen for developing the application, DAX, the dynamodb cache system could have been used easily to provide this cache layer.
 But DAX is not supported by boto3 yet (to my knowledge).

 The goal in our architecture is to have this redis cache sharded on a cluster through AWS elasticache.
 For the local testing and prod until elastic cache is fully operational with our service, a redis cache is deployed in the same service than the url shortener to handle cache locally (The interest is limited in case it scales to many hosts, as the cache is not global to many containers, though it is still a good start).